material-components/material-components-ios/contributing/releasing.md

 Once you've resolved any merge conflicts your local `develop` and `stable` branches will both include the latest changes from `release-candidate`.

+You must merge to **both** develop and stable.
+This is the mechanism by which we ensure that stable matches develop.

 ## Push the branches to GitHub

 You can now push the merged release candidate to GitHub so that you can complete the final